 A message from the Chair

 GATE Academy is an exciting school for kids.
-And GATE Academy prepares kids for a world where there are more questions than answers.
 A recent college graduate told me, "Content is everywhere, but it's what you can do with it that counts, and that's what inquiry teaches kids.
 The students at GATE are so lucky—I learned so much there."
-This is particularly true in a world where it seems that everyone has an opinion and eagerness to change others, while very few seem to have developed the skills of listening, understanding, a compassion for multiple perspectives, or to demonstrate self-reflective awareness and humility.
+This is particularly true in a time where it seems that everyone has an opinion and eagerness to change others, while very few seem to have the skills of listening, wondering, and understanding, or compassion for multiple perspectives, or self-reflective awareness and humility.

 What is inquiry?
 Looking around.
 Wondering.
 Experimenting.
 Figuring things out.
 Making connections.
 Checking for contradictions.
 Avoiding assumptions.
 Asking questions.
 Having an open mind.
 These are skills that require cultivation and develop with explicit practice.
-They are not easy.
+They are not easy to grow.

 What is inquiry-based education?
 The organized practice of cultivating skills of inquiry.
 We do it with glue guns, spreadsheets, sewing machines, challenge math, petri dishes, debates, play writing, acting, dissections, stone carving, pipets, and more.
 Inquiry-based education works.
 It ignites kids of all ages.